Unpacking Security Scanners for GitHub Actions Workflows: Introduction

 In this paper, we present the first systematic comparative analysis of \ghaworkflow security scanners.
-Our study focuses on static analysis tools that are actively maintained.
-We begin with 30 open-source candidates collected from research literature, GitHub repositories, and security blogs.
-Then, we exclude tools that require cloud execution, are outdated, or not workflow-focused.
-This way we curate a set of \nbtools state-of-the-art scanners.
-To compare them fairly, we establish an original taxonomy of ten high-level security weaknesses.
-These weaknesses abstract from the 84 distinct detection rules across tools.
-Our taxonomy makes it possible to compare tools despite differences in rule names and levels of granularity.
-Our taxonomy covers weaknesses such as injection, unpinned dependencies, excessive permissions, insecure triggers, and workflow structural errors.
+We begin with 30 open-source candidates collected from the research literature, GitHub repositories, and security blogs.
+In favor of reproducibility, we exclude scanners that require cloud execution.
+We also discard scanners that are not maintained.
+This way, we curate a set of \nbscanner open source, state-of-the-art workflow security scanners.
+We classify distinct detection rules across the scanners into ten common security weaknesses, which we validate with the main maintainers of the scanners.
+This makes it possible to compare scanners despite differences in rule names and levels of granularity.

-We compare the \nbtools scanners on a dataset of \nbworkflows real-world workflows, which we collect from 77 high-profile open-source repositories, by organizations such as Microsoft, Hugging Face, Vercel or NVIDIA.
-Our evaluation focuses on three aspects: \textit{Coverage}, by mapping each tool’s detection rules to our taxonomy to determine which classes of workflow security weaknesses are addressed. \textit{Detection consistency}, by comparing where scanners agree and where they differ to understand how well their results align and complement each other. \textit{Performance}, by measuring per-workflow execution time to evaluate the practicality of integrating these tools into CI pipelines.
+To compare the capacities of the \nbscanner scanners, we curate a dataset of \nbworkflows real-world workflows.
+The workflows are collected from \nbopenrepos open-source repositories, hosted by organizations from software companies such as Microsoft, Google or NVIDIA.
+Our evaluation focuses on three aspects: \textit{Coverage}, by mapping each scanner’s detection rules to the selected 10 weaknesses to determine which common security weaknesses are addressed; \textit{Detection consistency}, by analyzing commonalities and discrepancies among the weaknesses reported by the different scanners; \textit{Performance}, by measuring per-workflow execution time to evaluate the practicality of integrating these scanners into continuous integration pipelines.